OpenMDAO/POEMs/POEM_015/POEM_015.md

 If you like your manually created IndepVarComps, you can keep them.
 However, the goal of this POEM is to make them largley obsolete.

-To maintain backwards compatibility, users can pass `auto_ivc=True` or `auto_ivc=False` as arguments to setup.
-When `auto_ivc=False` OpenMDAO will effectively behave the same way it does now, though it will still opperate under the new variable naming paradigm.

 Variable Naming Paradigm
 ------------------------
 As of V3.0 users address all outputs using their `promoted name` and all inputs using the `absolute name`.